What is this medication for?

 This medication is given by injection into the eye by your doctor (usually an eye doctor) under a local anesthetic.

-The usual dose of ranibizumab is 0.5 mg injected into the eye once a month.
-Injections may be given every 3 months after the first 4 injections if monthly injections are not feasible.
+The usual dose of ranibizumab for wet age- related macular degeneration is 0.5 mg injected into the eye once a month.
+Although less effective, injections may be given every 3 months after the first 4 injections if monthly injections are not feasible.
+Although less effective injections may also be given less frequently after 3 monthly injections.
 Your doctor will ask you to use antibiotic eye drops for a few days before and after each injection.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.